 According to the sci-fi prophecies in this film, we all got wiped out by a virus.
 Also, escaped zoo animals are roaming the landscape thanks to Brad Pitt’s handiwork.
 So, just in case you happened to be walking down the road in 1997 and came across a lion, you know who was to blame.

 Welcome to New Angeles… 2007?
 It was a post-apocalyptic swampy wasteland, but at least it’s a difference from a post-apocalyptic desert wasteland.
 Cops control the city during daytime, gangs control it at night, and the weather forecast is brought to us by comedian Andy Dick.
 Oh geez.

 Why on Earth any villain would even want to rule this place is beyond us, and why a sassy Alyssa Milano and her buddies would want to stop him is even more mystifying.

-While this future may not have actually come true, we can rest easy knowing that if it did then we could rely on a pair of martial artist brothers to save us.
+While this sci-fi film future may not have actually come true and was ultimately wrong, we can rest easy knowing that if it did then we could rely on a pair of martial artist brothers to save us.